Presbyterian Women group takes their values and concerns to the streets

 “As an African-American woman with some Native heritage, some of the divisiveness and hatred, and exclusions that we’ve heard is a little unsettling.
 It has been unpredictable what it’s going to mean,” Beauman said of the current political climate and Presbyterian Women’s commitment to justice issues.

 “We know that change comes to us every day, but what is your footing now, what is your path, what are you going to do?” she asked.
 “The march initially has provided an avenue for thinking about what are you grounded in.
 What is your faith?
 What is your solid footing?
 And in the day-to-day changes, how can you express yourself and let your voice be heard?”

 You may freely reuse and distribute this article in its entirety for non-commercial purposes in any medium.
 Please include author attribution, photography credits, and a link to the original article.
 This work is licensed under a Creative Commons Attribution-NonCommercial-NoDeratives 4.0 International License.

 Tags: advocacy, equal rights, equality, health care, pcusa, presbyterian, presbyterian women, protest, women's march

-Ministries: Racial and Intercultural Justice Ministries, All Women in the Church, Advocacy Committee for Women’s Concerns, Presbyterians Against Domestic Violence Network, Presbyterian Women, Racial Ethnic & Women’s Ministries, Women’s Leadership Development and Young Women’s Ministries
+Ministries: Gender & Racial Justice, All Women in the Church, Advocacy Committee for Women’s Concerns, Presbyterians Against Domestic Violence Network, Presbyterian Women, Racial Equity & Women’s Intercultural Ministries, Women’s Leadership Development and Young Women’s Ministries